lunarjournal/cdl86/README.md

 # cdl86

-cdl86: Compact Detour Library 86
+cdl86: Compact Detours Library 86

 **See it in action!** [gsctool](https://github.com/lunarjournal/gsctool)